pkulchenko/fullmoon/README.md

 value may include other elements (a boundary or a charset as part of the `Content-Type` value) and only the actual media type is compared.

+Since names for headers, parameters and properties can overlap, they are checked in the following order:
+- request headers that consist of multiple words, like `ContentType`,
+- request parameters,
+- request properties (`method`, `port`, `host`, etc.), and
+- request headers again.

+`Host` header is also checked first (despite being a single word), so referencing `Host` filters based on the header `Host`, while referencing `host` filters based on the property `host`.

 #### Custom validators

 String values are not the only values that can be used in conditional